numpy/numpy/doc/source/reference/arrays.nditer.rst

 There are times when it is necessary to treat an array as a different data type than it is stored as.
 For instance, one may want to do all computations on 64-bit floats, even if the arrays being manipulated are 32-bit floats.
+Except when writing low-level C code, it's generally better to let the iterator handle the copying or buffering instead of casting the data type yourself in the inner loop.

 There are two mechanisms which allow this to be done, temporary copies and buffering mode.
-With temporary copies, a copy of the entire array is made, then iteration is done in the copy.
+With temporary copies, a copy of the entire array is made with the new data type, then iteration is done in the copy.
 Write access is permitted through a mode which updates the original array after all the iteration is complete.
 The major drawback of temporary copies is that the temporary copy may consume a large amount of memory, particularly if the iteration data type has a larger itemsize than the original one.

 Buffering mode mitigates the memory usage issue and is more cache-friendly than making temporary copies.
 Except for special cases, where the whole